ritacsullag/reviewer-plugin/README.md

 This plugin was created to choose easily reviewer for your git commit when it is needed.

+### How to install:

+The plugin can be installed from your IDE: File / Settings / Plugins :
+- Browse Reviewer-plugin
+- Install

 Click on the highlighted icon, and you can reach the reviewer list:

 ![reviewer_icon.png](src/main/resources/images/reviewer_icon.png)